“Charismatic” is derived from the New Testament Greek term charisma, translated “gift.”

 “For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.”
 [Romans 10:2]

-I am concerned that the Charismatic movement tends to foster a sort of “easy believism.”
-Some who are involved in the movement focus more on signs and wonders than they do on the Word of God.
+I am concerned that the emotionally charged Charismatic movement tends to foster a sort of “easy believism.”
+Some who are involved in the movement seem to focus more on signs and wonders than they do on the Word of God.
 As a result, they are tossed to and fro by whatever popular doctrine is preached that week with no real foundation in the whole Word of God.

 I have no doubt there are some in the movement who are indeed anointed by God, as there are in most denominations and churches.
 This message is not directed at them, but rather I challenge those who are seeking truth to look into the pages of the Bible and see if what they are hearing from the pulpits is in accord with the Word of God.